 In an extraordinary display of nature’s fury, the United States experienced one of its most tumultuous April in recent history, with over 300 tornadoes tearing across the country, making it the second-most on record for the month.
 This staggering number far exceeds the typical average of 182 tornadoes for the same period, with only April 2011 eclipsing this year’s count with an unprecedented 757 tornadoes, according to a preliminary analysis conducted by the National Weather Service Storm Prediction Center.

 The distribution of these destructive weather events this April has also been notable.
 Unlike in years when Mississippi and Alabama often bear the brunt of April tornadoes, this year, the central states were most affected.
-This represents a significant pattern shift and underscores the unpredictable nature of severe weather events.
+This represents a significant pattern shift and highlights the unpredictable nature of severe weather events.

 Understanding Tornado Season